masqm/Faster-Mean-Shift-Euc/README.md

 # Faster-Mean-Shift-Euc
 Faster Mean-shift algorithm with Euclidean Distance Metrics.
+The algorithm is based on GPU accleration, which can achieve satisfactory speedup with optimized GPU memory consumption.
+Here is a brief introduction on how to run it.
+And the details of our algorithm, please refer our [paper](https://doi.org/10.1016/j.media.2021.102048).

-The Cosine Metrics version is provided in another repository [Faster-Mean-Shift](https://github.com/masqm/Faster-Mean-Shift)
+The Cosine Metrics version is provided in another repository [Faster-Mean-Shift](https://github.com/masqm/Faster-Mean-Shift).

 ##  Environment